 How to activate your hand of Fatima

-Talismans have been part of the esoteric tradition and the so-called Hamsa or Hand of Fatima since prehistoric times.
-This tradition is present in different cultures and has a quite powerful symbolism that promises to keep us away from any external evil, such as envy and jealousy, attracting good luck.
+Since prehistoric times, talismans have been part of the esoteric tradition and the so-called Hamsa or Hand of Fatima.
+This tradition is present in different cultures and has a powerful symbolism that promises to keep us away from external evil, such as envy and jealousy, attracting good luck.
 Now, according to many cultures, amulets must be recharged to be effective, so below I will share with you an esoteric ritual with the Hand of Fatima.

-Before starting the ritual, it is important that you stabilize your mind.
-You should do breathing exercises or meditation so that you are calm and can drive away all negative thoughts, worries, and anxieties.
+Before starting the ritual, you must stabilize your mind.
+You should do breathing exercises or meditation to be calm and can drive away all negative thoughts, worries, and anxieties.
 Replace them with feelings of self-confidence, security, and faith that you can achieve your goals.
 Your thoughts are of great importance in performing any ritual, so never overlook it.

 To start with this ritual with the Hand of Fatima, you must pour the water into the glass and then mix it with the salt.
 Leave this in the sun for 5 hours.
 After that, immerse the talisman in the salt water and let it act for 24 hours.
 The next day, take out the talisman and water a plant with the water.
 With this, your hand of Fatima will be activated and ready to protect you.